 Addyi (Flibanserin) - Mechanism of Action

 Flibanserin (Addyi) has earned the nickname "female Viagra" given its use in improving sexual desire in women.
 Many women wonder about flibanserin - what are Addyi's reviews?
-Addyi (flibanserin) is a medication used in treating premenopausal women with acquired, generalized hypoactive sexual desire disorder.
+Addyi (flibanserin) is a medication used in treating premenopausal women with acquired, generalized hypoactive sexual desire disorder - similar to Vyleesi.
 Hypoactive sexual desire disorder (HSDD) is notable for marked distress or interpersonal difficulty from low sexual desire that is not the result of medication or drug use, relationship difficulties, or a psychiatric or medical condition.
 Flibanserin's mechanism of action in exerting its effects on sexual desire are not well understood.
 Does Addyi actually work?
 Studies on Addyi demonstrated improvement in measures of sexually satisfying effects (SSEs) when compared to placebo.
 It is important to note that Addyi should not be used to enhance sexual performance and should not be used to treat symptoms in postmenopausal women.
 Addyi, unlike erectile dysfunction medications, should not be used in men.